Sunday, March 24, 2013

 Mixed feelings about new book on Washington

 One of my favorite biographies of all time is Alexander Hamilton by Ron Chernow.
 He is an amazing biographer and I love the way he composes his thoughts.
-It seemed to me that I was reading Prose rather than just plain history.
+It seemed to me that I was reading prose rather than just plain history.

 One more preliminary point..